Journalism, normative

 Derek Debus, The Death-Rattle of Journalism has a nice punchy explication which I would like to bookmark for its slightly macho posturing vibe.
 This tracks well with some people.

-Yet its not just the rise of bad-faith shills of unreliable information that is to blame for this.
-It’s no secret newspapers are dying: facts expensive, opinions are cheap.
+Yet it’s not just the rise of bad-faith shills of unreliable information that is to blame for this.
+It’s no secret newspapers are dying: facts are expensive, opinions are cheap.
 So media titans started pushing more and more op-eds and making it less and less clear that they were opinions and not news.
 The Media became less interested in publishing accurate information and more interested in getting that sweet, sweet ad revenue.

 Figure 2